stephan-klein/supersonic/docs/ui-and-navigation/index.md

 ## Views

 Each Supersonic app consists of one or more views.
 Views can be created and destroyed on the fly, or started and then persisted, keeping them available at a moments notice.
 Learn about views in the [views guide][views].

+## Interview communication

+To effectively use the Supersonic Multi-Page App architecture, you need to be able to share data between various parts of your application.
+Since a MPA is split into multiple separate WebViews, the techniques used are slightly different – but still awesome.
+ Learn about different kind of solutions to share data between different views from [inter view communication guide][communication].

 </section>

 [navigation]: /ui-and-navigation/navigation